 What is Economics?

+Economics is the social science that provides comprehension of the meaning and relevance of human action under conditions of scarcity.
+It is the pith of civilization and it concerns everybody and everything at every point in time.
+It is the main and proper study of every citizen.

+Economists work to understand unalterable laws of economizing behavior, the knowledge of which helps each of us achieve goals which are individual, time, place and circumstance specific.
+In other words, the study of economics enables a more effective use of scarce resources such as the time and talent people have available, the land, buildings, equipment, and other tools on hand, and the knowledge of how to combine them to create products and services to satisfy human wants.
+Important choices involve how much time to devote to work, to school, and to leisure, how many dollars to spend and how many to save, how to combine resources to produce goods and services, and the consequences of government interference in consumptive, productive and exchange activities.

+Economics is a value-free science.
+It never tells a person how to act; it merely shows how a person must act if they want to attain definite ends.

-Economics is the study of how market forces reflect decisions made by individuals, businesses, and governments.
-Individuals must decide how much education to obtain, what career to choose, and how to spend their limited income.
-Firms must make pricing, output, location, and advertising decisions.
-Governments must decide the optimal social programs to offer, how they should be financed, and when interventions in the economy are necessary.
-Economics explains much of what we see in the domestic and international economies.
-Economics is also about evaluating the performance of institutions.
-It shows us how to compare, in a formal and systematic way, different arrangements for achieving economic and societal goals.
-As such, economics informs us about causes and effects of many policies important in the political world, for example, free trade, farm subsidies, medicare, budget deficits, environmental degradation, privatization, and taxes.
-About the Economics Major The Department of Economics offers a core of theoretical courses in Economics, followed by one or two course sequences in the important subfields of Economics, such as international economics, natural resource and environmental economics, and money and banking.
+About the Economics Major

+The Department of Economics offers a core of theoretical courses in Economics, followed by one or two course sequences in the important subfields of Economics, such as international economics, natural resource and environmental economics, and money and banking.
 The theoretical core develops and expands the student's understanding of the fundamental principles of Economics and of economic approaches to important issues.
 Students will also become knowledgable in the sources, uses, and analysis of economic data.

-Opportunities for Graduates with Economic Majors Students who major in Economics leave university knowing how to use a disciplined mental approach to analyze and solve problems.
+Opportunities for Graduates with Economic Majors

+Students who major in Economics leave university knowing how to use a disciplined mental approach to analyze and solve problems.
 This ability prepares them particularly well for either post-graduate education or the pursuit of a professional career.
+University of Lethbridge Economics graduates are now engaged in successful careers in

+- accounting

+- banking

+- media

+- real estate

+- education

+- government

+- international institutions

+- private entrepreneurships

-University of Lethbridge Economics graduates are now engaged in successful careers in • accounting • banking • media • real estate • education • government • international institutions • private entrepreneurships Many have gone on to further education by pursuing Masters programs in Economics.
-Co-operative Education in the Humanities and Social Sciences A Co-op option, requiring three work terms, is available.
-Students interested in the Co-operative Education/Internship program should contact the Coordinator of Co-operative Education in the Career Resources Centre (AH154 phone: 403-382-7154) for further information.
+Many have gone on to further education by pursuing Masters programs in Economics.

+Co-operative Education in the Humanities and Social Sciences

+A Co-op option, requiring three work terms, is available.
+Students interested in the Co-operative Education/Internship program should contact the Coordinator of Co-operative Education in the Career Resources Centre (AH154 | phone: 403-382-7154) for further information.
-Economics/Social Stu

-ies Ed

-ucation